atomone-hub/atomone/docs/architecture/adr-003-governance-proposal-deposit-auto-throttler.md

 ### Regarding update frequency of $D_t$ and the possibility to update it lazily

-In a naive implementation for time-based decreases every $T$ time has elapsed (a *tick*) the current value of $n_t$ should be used to calculate $D_t$.
+The straightforward implementation for time-based decreases is such that every $T$ time has elapsed (a *tick*) the current value of $n_t$ should be used to calculate $D_t$.
 Having the accurate $D_t$ available to query at all times is important to be able to correctly submit a proposal.
 But in reality, all we need to know is when $n_t$ **actually** changed the last time (which happens when proposals enters the active proposals queue, and in itself also trigger a `MinDeposit` increase), and how much time has passed since then, anytime the $D_t$ value is requested.
 Assume $n_{t_1}$ changed at a certain time $t_1$ (and $D_t$ was last updated at that time so it is equal to $D_{t_1}$), and has not changed up to a certain time $t_2$ when the deposit is queried or requested for a new proposal.
 At time $t_2$ all we need to know is $\tau = ticks = \lfloor \frac{\Delta t}{T} \rfloor = \lfloor \frac{t_2 - t_1}{T} \rfloor$ and  then a way to compute easily $D_{t_2}$ as a function of $D_{t_1}$ and the number of ticks elapsed $\tau$.
 Due to the fact that $n_t$ has not changed since $t_1$ and is still $n_{t_1}$, all we need is to do is apply the same rate of decrease/increase multiple times, i.e.